alternat0r/phpLindung/README.md

 The code are PoC only.
 It is based on Zubrag.com code with extensive modification: http://www.zubrag.com/scripts/password-protect.php

-NOTE: Lindung in Malay mean Protect.
+NOTE: Lindung in Malay means Protect.

 ## Usage
 Just simply put the following code on top of your code: